 Many parents feel guilty if they don’t feel as if every moment with their baby is wonderful.
 We have an expectation that this should be one of the most satisfying, contented periods in our lives.
 When it isn’t or fails to come up to what we have always dreamed of, disappointment follows.

 Aim to be honest about how you feel and find some like minded friends.
-Parent groups can be excellent for emotional support, so can friends, neighbours and other parents who have had similar experiences.
+Parent groups, or Playgroups can be excellent for emotional support, so can friends, neighbours and other parents who have had similar experiences.
+You may find parents to connect with on the Huggies Forum.
 Avoid feeling as if you are the only person who feels as you do.
 The reality is that feelings and attitudes around parenting are more common than what we often acknowledge.

 Of all the cares you provide for your baby, meeting their nutritional needs will be one of the most time consuming.
 Breastfeeding, bottle feeding or a combination of both, takes time and planning.
 One of the advantages of breastfeeding is that it is portable and transportation is not a major issue.

 Some women feel uncomfortable breastfeeding in public and aim not having to feed if they go out.
 This can also be the case for mothers of babies who are distracted or fidget and fuss during feeds.
 Although breastfeeding is natural, it still requires a learned set of skills and behaviours for it to become relatively easy.
 Don’t worry if you are still experiencing some breastfeeding issues.
-Support is available from your child health nurse, The Australian Breastfeeding Association or lactation Consultants.
+Support is available from your child health nurse, The Australian Breastfeeding Association or Lactation Consultants of Australia and New Zealand.

 Your baby will have developed some sleeping patterns by now.
 Perhaps they fall asleep straight after their first morning feed, or this is when they like to stay awake.
 Mid-morning may be an unsettled, wakeful time for them and you have trouble encouraging them to go off to sleep.
 The afternoons may find you treading the pavements and pushing them in their pram because this is the only place they will settle.